Home > Data Access in Web Forms > Connecting to a Database

 When the method successfully completes, the connection is live and you can then issue commands against the data source and process the results.

-The following code snippets demonstrate how to establish and open a connection using each .NET data provider.
+The following topics demonstrate how to establish and open a connection using each .NET data provider.

 String connectString = "server=localhost; uid=sa; pwd=; database=pubs";